This is the part 2 follow up to North Twentymile: Lessons in Perseverance.

 The horsefly was hot on my tail, so my brisk walk turned into a jog.

-Pretty soon there were 2, then 3, then an entire force of the little bloodsuckers.
+Pretty soon there were two, then three, then an entire force of the little bloodsuckers.

 Well thank goodness it was 98° because there’s nothing more fun than racing up a mountain in the heat while being chased by blood thirsty horseflies!